danriduk/danriduk.github.io/_posts/2022-06-20-building-a-joint-orient-tool.md

 # Scripting a joint orient tool in maya using python

 Mayas joint orient tool leaves alot to be desired.
-Without alot of fiddling with the settings and manual shifting of the joints rotation its extremely annoying nd time consuming to get a good base oriention of your joint chain, which will cause alot of problems down the line when building your rig.
+Without alot of fiddling with the settings and manual shifting of the joints rotation its extremely annoying and time consuming to get a good base oriention of your joint chain, which will cause alot of problems down the line when building your rig.

 Some requirements we want for orientation: